NeoTerrm/NeoTerm/CONTRIBUTING.md

 # Contributing

 # How to
-NeoTerm is a free softwear, so any contributions and any contribution types are welcomed!
+NeoTerm is a free software, so any contributions and any contribution types are welcomed!